-Connector Description USB connector Used to attach a device that requires a USB connector, such as a USB keyboard, a USB mouse, a USB scanner, or a USB printer.
-If you have more than eight USB devices, you can purchase a USB hub, which you can use to connect additional USB devices.
+Connector Description USB 3.0 connector Use this connector to attach a device that requires a USB 2.0 or 3.0 connection, such as a keyboard, a mouse, a scanner, a printer, or a personal digital assistant (PDA).
 VGA monitor connector Used to attach a VGA monitor or other devices that use a VGA monitor connector.
-Ventilation slots Enable heat produced inside the computer to vent and enable cool air to flow into the computer.